pzhang65/aa-awakening-calculator/README.md

 # AA awakening calculator

-This is an Flask app that calculates awakening chances without refreshing page.
+This is an Flask app that calculates awakening chances for the game Archeage/ArcheageUnchained.

+Sends user input to the Flask backend route using Ajax which allows the app to calculate without refreshing page.

+Stack includes:
+* HTML (bootstrap forms/components)
+* jQuery (AJAX form submissions)
+* HTML5/wtforms form-validation
+* Flask-WTF CSRF protection
-Stack includes: HTML (bootstrap forms/components), jQuery (AJAX form submissions), HTML5/wtforms form-validation, Flask-WTF CSRF protection, Flask post request catch/return routes.
+* Flask post request catch/return routes

+Instructions:

-1.)
-Create a new virtualenv and run `pip install -r requirements.txt`.
+1. Create a new virtualenv and run `pip install -r requirements.txt`.

-2.)
-Run the app: `python awkcalc.py`
+2. Run the app: `python awkcalc.py`

-3.)
-Open your browser to http://127.0.0.1:5000 to view the app.
+3. Open your browser to http://127.0.0.1:5000 to view the app.

 The `awk.py` file contains all python code, and the frontend code for the jQuery version is contained in the `templates/base.html` file.